AdobeDocs/experience-manager-64.it-IT/help/assets/managing-image-presets.md

 >
 >In order to see the **[!UICONTROL URL]** and **[!UICONTROL RESS]** buttons when applying an image preset to an asset, the asset must be published.
 >
->In modalità Contenuti multimediali dinamici - Scene7, i predefiniti per immagini e le risorse di immagini vengono pubblicati automaticamente.
+>In Dynamic Media - Scene7, i predefiniti per immagini e le risorse di immagini vengono pubblicati automaticamente.
 >
->In modalità Elemento multimediale dinamico - ibrido, è necessario pubblicare manualmente i predefiniti per immagini e le risorse immagine.
+>In Dynamic Media - Modalità ibrida, è necessario pubblicare manualmente i predefiniti per immagini e le risorse immagine.

 ### Opzioni dei predefiniti per immagini {#image-preset-options}